 This VG Santoku measures 180mm along the edge.
-It is a fairly light knife that has a well-balanced feel partly attributable to the Duracon western style handle.
-The knives in this line feature tough and low maintenance steel known as Hyper Molybdenum Vanadium.
-It is a fine-grained yet rugged alloy that allows for great edges and long lasting retention.
+It is a fairly light knife that has a well-balanced feel, partly attributable to the Duracon Western-style handle.
+The knives in this line feature tough and low-maintenance steel known as Hyper Molybdenum Vanadium.
+It is a fine-grained yet rugged alloy that allows for great edges and long-lasting retention.
 Note that the edges are sharpened with a 70/30 bevel.Brand: Masamoto

-Location: Tokyo Japan
+Location: Tokyo, Japan

 Steel: Hyper Molybdenum Vanadium

-Edge Grind: Asymmetric Right 73/30
+Edge Grind: Asymmetric, Right 70/30

-Blade Length: 180 mm
+Edge Length: 180 mm

-Overall Length: 295 mm
+Total Length: 295 mm

-Spine Thickness at Heel: 1.7 mm
+Spine Thickness at Heel: 2 mm

-Blade Height at Heel: 46 mm
+Blade Height: 46 mm

 Photos by Gustavo Bermudez

 This VG Santoku measures 180mm along the edge.
-It is a fairly light knife that has a well-balanced feel partly attributable to the Duracon western style handle.
-The knives in this line feature tough and low maintenance steel known as Hyper Molybdenum Vanadium.
-It is a fine-grained yet rugged alloy that allows for great edges and long lasting retention.
+It is a fairly light knife that has a well-balanced feel, partly attributable to the Duracon Western-style handle.
+The knives in this line feature tough and low-maintenance steel known as Hyper Molybdenum Vanadium.
+It is a fine-grained yet rugged alloy that allows for great edges and long-lasting retention.
 Note that the edges are sharpened with a 70/30 bevel.

 Reviews